 Stephen King famously said, “If you want to be a writer, you must do two things above all others: read a lot and write a lot.”
-Reading scripts can give you an idea on how to push the boundaries while keeping your script moving at a good pace for your reader.
+Reading scripts can give you an idea of how to push the boundaries while keeping your script moving at a good pace for your reader.
 Like a book, you want your reader to get immersed in your story.
 The best way to do this is to learn from those who succeeded.

 For now, our list will only include film screenplays and stay modern.
 Everyone has an argument for why classics are the best examples, but I think we can all agree they are outdated.
-Not many people would go to the theaters for a slower paced, dialogue-heavy, minimal action films.
+Not many people go to the theaters for slower-paced, dialogue-heavy, minimal action films.
 They stand as milestones of cinematic excellence and achievement, but those aren’t the films that are currently being written and produced.
 There may be a time when they’re back in fashion, but for now, we’ll stick with films people would have seen in the last twenty years.

 Get Out (2017)